 The Need For Better Math Problems

 Many math teachers know they need to step up the quality of math problems in their classroom, but are not sure how to do it.
-I was taught a great strategy and would like to share it with my fellow math teachers.
+I was taught a great strategy to switch up my type of questioning and would like to share it with my fellow math teachers.

 Teachers are often given math textbooks to teach from, and sadly, open-ended questions are not apart of the majority of math textbooks.
 However, changing common math problems into open-ended questions is very doable.
-Here is an idea that I have been taught that has helped to step up the rigor in my math classroom.
+Here is an idea that I have been taught that has encouraged higher level thinking in my math class.

 The Solution